Alexander Feder Cooper Alexander Feder Cooper

 We applied this process to 26 leading benchmarks and found all benchmarks present significant risk of misleading people about the properties of frontier AI systems.
 For a more complete presentation of how BenchRisk is calculated you can view the NeurIPS presentation.

 Takeaway: although benchmarks are regularly put forward to describe frontier AI for real-world purposes, benchmarks are often not produced with the intention or capacity for real-world decision making.
-A practice of benchmarking complete with organizations and methods dedicated to real-world decisionsrevolution of methods is required to make benchmarks reliable for real-world consequences decision making.
+A practice of benchmarking complete with organizations and methods dedicated to decision making in the real-world is required.
 BenchRisk is a tool to advance towards that reliable safety information ecosystem.

 A preview of the results that are available in depth at benchrisk.ai